-It is this final week that is critical to the Salvation Plan for mankind as it is the fullfilment of the Spring Feasts.
-If we wish to understand the Salvation Plan we need to understand the events that surround that final week, and the meaning of Spring Feasts that culminated in the the Messiahs sacrifice and resurrection.
-If you wish to understand the end of time, then the you will need to udnerstand the Autumn Feasts.
+It is this final week that is critical to the Salvation Plan for mankind, if we wish to understand the Salvation Plan we need to understand the events that surround that final week, and the meaning of Spring Feasts that culminated in the the Messiahs sacrifice and resurrection.
+If you wish to understand the events at the end of time, then the you will need to understand the Autumn Feasts.

 There are many versions of the Messiahs crucifixion and resurrection.
 Most denominations believe in the Messiahs crucifixion and resurrection, but choose to remember this event on the same day as a pagan false deities fertility festival (e-a-s-t-e-r).
-This is twisting the Scriptures to fit pagan practices and rituals.
+This is twisting the Scriptures to fit under pagan practices and rituals.